 Carol Cr Carol Taylor was re-elected to Toowoomba Regional Council for her third term.
 Cr Carol Taylor has been named as Deputy Mayor and will return as chair of the Infrastructure Committee.
 Cr Taylor was the former Mayor of Cambooya Shire Council, having been a councillor since 2000.
 Her previous roles have included being vice-president of the Australian Local Government Women’s Association, Queensland branch.
 Cr Taylor and husband Roger have a daughter and son and three grandchildren.

-If you would like to be part of Hope Horizons and are interested in being part of a wonderful group of people then contact the members of the Friends of Hope Horizons are keen to meet you!
+If you would like to be part of Hope Horizons and are interested in joining an energetic group of people with an enthusiastic focus on fundraising, then the Friends of Hope Horizons are keen to meet you!
 Volunteers to plan and run events are always welcome.
-Contact Hope Horizons on 07 4636 6018 or email email@example.com
+Contact Hope Horizons on 07 4636 6018 or email email@example.com to find out more.

-Here are a few of the ladies taking some time out after organising the Tastes of Thailand at the GPO.
-Well done ladies!
+Here are a few of our Friends of Hope Horizons team, enjoying the Tastes of Thailand event at the GPO.
+Well done ladies - another fantastic fundraising effort!